torbsd/torbsd.github.io/prospective.md

 #### Internal TDP physical meeting ####

 One half of __TDP__ is located in New York City, the other half is in Mexico.
-They have collaborated on different levels for over a decade, but have never met face-to-face.
+They collaborated on different levels for over a decade, but never met face-to-face.
 A physical meeting at a half-way point would be enormously beneficial to pushing the various __TDP__ projects forward, in addition to planning future projects.

 #### Upcoming Conferences/Summits ####